Sunday Series focused on

 In the 1730s, a wave of religious revivals, sponsored by the established clergy of the Reformed Churches, swept the Thirteen Colonies.
 The fervor disrupted the connection between church and state in New England.
 These revivals involved extreme emotional displays by the thousands of people who heard the sermons of Jonathan Edwards and various itinerant preachers.
 Though there was little lasting impact on the religious commitment of the colonies, the ideas presented probably moved the colonies closer to declaring independence from Great Britain.

-“The First Great Awakening: Fervor and Ferment” will be presented by the Kent Historical Society as part of its Sunday Series lectures in the Kent Town Hall Sunday, September 17, at 2:00 p.m.
+“The First Great Awakening: Fervor and Ferment” was presented by the Kent Historical Society as part of its Sunday Series lectures in the Kent Town Hall Sunday, September 17, 2017.

 Tom Key studied engineering, was a flight officer in the US Navy and retired as a Commander in the US Naval Reserves.
 His professional career was with an international engineering firm, designing and constructing nuclear and fossil power plants, steel mills, and chemical plants.
 He’s also had a career as a landscape painter exhibiting in over thirty galleries and invitational/juried shows from Delaware to Maine.